 Another advantage of blending is that the green smoothies retain their freshness longer than juices.
 Although it’s always best to consume smoothies as soon as they’re blended, they can be refrigerated for up to a few days.
 Juices, however, begin oxidizing as soon as the juice has been prepared.
 They should, therefore, be consumed immediately.
 Otherwise, the juice’s nutritional content significantly deteriorates.

 Do you juice or blend?
-Leave a comment below with your thoughts on juicing versus blending.
+Contact us with your thoughts on juicing versus blending.

 As an Amazon Associate I earn from qualifying purchases